-(Ref.: 40 CFR 60.4211(a)(1) and (2) and (b)(1), Subpart IIII)

-3.B.20 For Emission Points AD-003, AD-004, and AD-005, the engines shall be considered emergency stationary ICE under 40 CFR 60, Subpart IIII provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations for

-50 hours per year as described in (c) below.
-If the permittee does not operate an engine in accordance with the requirements in (a)-(c) below, the engine will not be considered an emergency engine under Subpart IIII and it must then meet all applicable requirements for non-emergency engines.
+- (Ref.: 40 CFR 63.6580, 63.6585(a) and (c), 63.6590(a)(1)(iii), and 63.6605; Subpart ZZZZ) - 3.B.18 Emission Point AA-040 shall be considered an emergency stationary RICE under 40 CFR 63, Subpart ZZZZ provided the engine only operates in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
+If the permittee does not operate an engine according to the requirements in (a) - (c) below, the engine will not be considered an emergency engine under Subpart ZZZZ and must meet all applicable requirements for non-emergency engines.

-- (a) There is no limit on the use of the engines during an emergency situation. - (b) The permittee may operate the engines for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with the engines.
-The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating the federal, state, or local standards require maintenance testing of the engine beyond 100 hours per calendar year. - (c) The emergency engines may be operated for up to 50 hours per calendar year in nonemergency situations.
+- (a) There is no limit on the use of the engine during an emergency situation. - (b) The permittee may operate the engine for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with the engines.
+The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state, or local standards require maintenance testing of the engine beyond 100 hours per calendar year. - (c) The emergency engine may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (b).
-Except as provided in 40 CFR 60.4211 (f)(3)(i), the 50 hours per year for non-emergency situations cannot be used for peak shaving or nonemergency demand response, or to generate income for a facility to an electric grid or otherwise supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.
+Except as provided in 40 CFR 63.6640(f)(ii), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-(Ref.: 40 CFR 60.4211(f)(1), (2)(i), and (3), Subpart IIII)
+(Ref.: 40 CFR 63.6640(f)(1), (2), and (4); Subpart ZZZZ)